|

 in 1993 by Ronald B. Hellman, a Douglaston attorney and long-time

-plays of significance, the company has presented 50 plays to date.
+significance, the company has presented 50 plays to date.

-Cell Phone, by Sarah Ruhl, followed by Spalding Gray: Stories
+Phone, by Sarah Ruhl, followed by Spalding Gray: Stories

 Left to Tell, conceived by Kathleen Russo, and The Blue Room,